-Wednesday was Boss’s Day and tomorrow is Sweetest Day; Monday, we celebrated Columbus discovering America (and railroading the natives out of town) while our Canadian friends were being thankful.
+Wednesday was Boss’s Day and tomorrow is Sweetest Day; on Monday, our Canadian friends were being thankful while we’re celebrating coffee, nuts and chocolate in October.
 Halloween, one of the biggest retail holidays of the year (second only to Christmas in money spent), looms large at the end of the month.
-Who am I going to see at my door more this year — Miley Cyrus or Anastasia Steele?
+Who am I going to see at my door more this year—Miley Cyrus or Anastasia Steele?

 What does this have to do with your business?
 More than you think, actually.
-Holidays, from the sincere to the commercially created (thanks Hallmark!), present excellent, and often missed, opportunities to successfully market your business.
+Holidays, from the sincere to the commercially created, present excellent, and often missed, opportunities to successfully market your business.

 A few holiday-related marketing efforts have caught my attention.
 One such effort was from Durex, the condom manufacturer.
 As you would expect from a company in its field, Durex likes to have fun with its subject matter, in order to erase some of the taboo associated with its product.
 This Father’s Day ad is eye-catching, spot on tone-wise and priceless.